erentechlabs/compilemymind/content/posts/spring-boot-layered-architecture/index.md

 ---

-## @Repository
+## Repository

-`@Repository` is the data access layer, responsible for communicating with the database.
+`Repository` is the data access layer, responsible for communicating with the database.
 Usually defined as an interface extending Spring Data interfaces like `JpaRepository` or `CrudRepository`.

 - `CrudRepository` provides basic CRUD operations.
 - `JpaRepository` extends CrudRepository and also offers pagination and sorting support.